graphology/graphology-layout/README.md

 ### #.random

-Random layout positionning every node by choosing each coordinates uniformly at random on the interval `[0, 1)`.
+Random layout positioning every node by choosing each coordinates uniformly at random on the interval `[0, 1)`.

 *Example*